WordPress vs. Drupal: Choosing a CMS

 There’s inevitably going to be a time that you’ll stumble using a new piece of software.
 As long as there’s help available, that shouldn’t be a problem.
 How do these CMSs fare in terms of free and paid support?

 WordPress has an extensive community of fans and support networks.
-Sites like WP Beginner containing hundreds of tutorials, video tutorials, and articles catering to beginner-level WordPress users.
+Sites like WP Beginner contain hundreds of tutorials, video tutorials, and articles catering to beginner-level WordPress users.

 There are many ways to get free WordPress support: through the Official WordPress Support forum, Quora, Slack channels, and across forums dedicated to web design and development.